1-Platform/one-platform/cli/generator-op-microservice/README.md

 ## After Steps

 1. cd into your microservice directory
-2. copt your certificates to the `certs/` directory.
+2. copy your certificates to the `certs/` directory.
 3. Run `npm test` to run default tests.
 4. Run `npm build:dev` to generate a build for dev env and `npm build` for production build/
 5. Run `npm start:dev` to run your microservice for dev env and `npm start` for production env.